 Only three egg yolks are used in this Stracciatella Gelato recipe.
 This is about half the amount used in ice cream.
 The result is a lighter-fat dessert.

 The chocolate is melted and added to the gelato right before finishing.
 A lighter, say 50% cocoa, can be used, but I prefer 63-70% cocoa.

 Simple syrup is nothing more than sugar boiled in water.
 However, the impact of this transformation in gelato is almost magical.
 This is discussed in greater detail in my overview of gelato, but simply put, it is replacing large molecules of sugar with smaller ones making for a less icy texture.

 Notes on Technique

 This recipe builds a light vanilla custard to provide a base and contrast to the strands of chocolate.
-To accomplish this, the milk and cream are heated with a split vanilla bean.
-It is then removed from the heat, the seeds from the vanilla bean are scraped back into the milk/cream mixture.
+The milk and cream are heated with a split vanilla bean to accomplish this.
+It is then removed from the heat, and the seeds from the vanilla bean are scraped back into the milk/cream mixture.
 This will give a stronger vanilla taste.
-The cooled mixture then is added egg yolks warming them slightly before adding back to the heat.
+The cooled mixture then is added egg yolks warming them slightly before adding them back to the heat.
 The mixture is then cooked with the yolks.
 A thermometer should be used to make sure the mixture reaches the appropriate temperature.

 Chocolate is melted with butter to be added to the gelato.
 A disposable pastry bag is perfect for this.
 However, if you do not have one a plastic storage bag can be used.
-In either case a 1/4 inch (5 ml) snip in the corner provides the sprout for the chocolate.
+In either case, a 1/4 inch (5 ml) snip in the corner provides the spout for the chocolate.

 Gelato is best when enjoyed fresh.
 It allows for the use of fresh fruit and other ingredients.
-Therefore, it is not intended for long term storage.
-Furthermore, even under the best of storage, after a couple of days, the gelato will become icier.
-Still tasty yes, but not quite as good of texture.
+Therefore, it is not intended for long-term storage.
+Furthermore, I have found that completely filling multiple pint containers (as opposed to one large container) improves storage time.